watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/how_to_use_web_crawler_in_elasticsearch.md

   }
   ```
   Since ELSER v1 model is limited to 512 tokens per field for inference, it is better not to have more than 512 tokens for each passage.
-  `2048` is a reasonable character length limit because a text with 2048 characters will be unlikely to have more than 512 tokens.
+  `2048` is a reasonable character length limit because a text with 2048 characters is unlikely to have more than 512 tokens.
   Depending on how you want to chunk the `body_content` and which sematic search model you want to use, you may need to use
   different `model_limit` values to optimize the chunking processor.